|

 ARE TOU

-A FOR-SALE-BY-OWNER?
-If yes, here are some facts YOU
+If your answer is yes, here are some facts YOU need

 1.Sellers